syntasso/workshop/writing-a-promise/README.md

 * The container writes any resources to be created to `/output/`.
 * The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.

-### Basics of getting an Promise instance to your users
+### Recap: basics of getting an Promise instance to your users

+At a very high level

+* You talk to users of your platform to find out what they're using and what they need.
-* You write a Kratix Promise for a service that you know your users and teams need.
+* You write a Kratix Promise for a service that your users and teams need.
   * In `xaasCrd`, you list what your users can configure in their request.
   * In `workerClusterResources`, you list what resources are required for Kratix to fulfil the Promise.
-  * In `xaasRequestPipeline`, you list Docker images that will take the user's request and decorate it with configuration you or the business require.
+  * In `xaasRequestPipeline`, you list Docker images that will take the user's request and decorate it with configuration that you or the business require.
 * You install the Promise on Kratix.
-* Your user now needs an instance of the Promise.
+* Your user wants an instance of the Promise.
-* They submit what Kratix calls a _resource request_ that lists what they want and how they want it, and this complies with the `xaasCrd` (more details on this request later!).
+* Your user submit what Kratix calls a _resource request_ that lists what they want and how they want it, and this complies with the `xaasCrd` (more details on this request later!).
 * Kratix receives the request and passes it off the request pipeline that you defined in `xaasRequestPipeline`.
 * The pipeline outputs valid Kubernetes documents that say what the user wants and what the business wants for that Promise instance.
 * The worker cluster has what it needs based on the `workerClusterResources` and is ready to create the instance when the request comes through.

+### A Jenkins Promise

-Let's imagine your platform team has received its tenth request from its tenth team for a Jenkins instance.
-You decide ten times is too many times to manually set up Jenkins.
+Imagine your platform team has received its fourth request from its fourth team for a Jenkins instance.
+You decide four times is too many times to manually set up Jenkins.

-Let's write a Jenkins Promise and install it on your platform so that your ten teams get Jenkins and you get time back for more valuable work.
+Let's write a Jenkins Promise and install it on your platform so that your four teams get Jenkins and you get time back for more valuable work.

 <br>
 <hr>